No need to go elsewhere!

 How Can I Prevent It?

-What is Fluoride and How Do I Know if My Baby is Getting the Right Amount?
+How Do I Know the Right Amount?

 Fluoride is beneficial even before your child’s teeth begin to show.
 It strengthens the tooth enamel as the teeth are forming.
 In some cities, like Grand Rapids, the right amount of fluoride is added to the water for proper tooth development.
 You can call your local water company to find out if fluoride is added to your water.
 If not, ask your pediatrician or dentist about fluoride drops that can be given to your baby daily.
-If you use bottled water for drinking and cooking, be sure to tell your doctor or dentist.
+If you use bottled water for drinking and cooking, be sure to tell your doctor or pediatric dentist.
 They may prescribe fluoride supplements for the baby.